thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

 Note that I also print out whether or not a control is disabled.
 It shows up as True or False in parentheses.

+Our print statement shows the following control key value pairs:

 {% highlight text %}
 __EVENTTARGET: (False)